 HIPAA Privacy and Security Rule

-The Health Insurance Portability and Accountability Act (HIPAA) sets the standard for protecting sensitive patient data as well as the expansion of HIPAA by the the Health Information Technology for Economic and Clinical Health Act (HITECH).
-The HIPAA Privacy Rule establishes national standards for the protection of protected health information (PHI), while the HIPAA Security Rule specifies safeguards to ensure the confidentiality, integrity, and security of electronic PHI (EPHI).
-We assist clients who are Covered Entities, Business Associates, as well as generally operating in the health sector in developing and implementing comprehensive privacy policies, incident response plans, and training programs to ensure compliance with HIPAA’s stringent requirements.
+The Health Insurance Portability and Accountability Act (HIPAA) sets the standard for protecting sensitive patient data, and the Health Information Technology for Economic and Clinical Health Act (HITECH) expanded the scope of HIPAA.
+The HIPAA Privacy Rule establishes national standards for the protection of protected health information (PHI).
+At the same time, the HIPAA Security Rule specifies safeguards to ensure the confidentiality, integrity, and security of electronic protected health information (e-PHI).
+We assist clients who are Covered Entities, Business Associates, and those generally operating in the healthcare sector in developing and implementing comprehensive privacy policies, incident response plans, and training programs to ensure compliance with HIPAA’s stringent requirements.

 Incident and Breach Reporting to HHS and Other Regulators